kevinjoseph1995/variational-autoencoder-Eager-Execution/README.md

   - Eager Execution is different from the computational graph approach used within Tensorflow.
   - https://www.tensorflow.org/programmers_guide/eager

+## Model details
+ - The encoder maps the input image to a latent normal distribution characterized by its mean and diagonal covariance matrix.
+ - The decoder samples from this distribution using the reparametrization trick and maps the latent vector to the corresponding reconstruction.
+ - For more details about the implemented model inspect the encoder() and decoder() class in var_autoencoder.py.
+ - Refer https://arxiv.org/pdf/1606.05908.pdf for an extensive review about variational autoencoders.
 ## Training the model
 ```sh
 $ python var_autoencoder.py